67 Autogiros & Gyroplanes

 , so this condition represents an accelerating torque.
 Point C is where

 , and this represents a decelerating torque condition.
-Notice that above a certain blade pitch angle, the aerodynamic angles of attack will become too high, and stall will occur, and for operation at point D, then autorotational equilibrium is impossible.
+Notice that above a certain blade pitch angle, the aerodynamic angles of attack will become too high, and stall will occur.
+For operation at point D, autorotational equilibrium is impossible.
 The onset of stall on an autorotating rotor will rapidly cause the rotor speed to decay, which can be catastrophic and irrecoverable.

-An autogiro’s rotor is unpowered in flight, and to make it work, it must be spun up to sufficient speed before takeoff to generate lift.
-Initially, Juan de la Cierva relied on a simple but time-consuming method to have the pilot taxi around for several minutes to allow the rotor to accelerate passively to an initial rotational speed.
+An autogiro’s rotor is unpowered in flight, and to generate lift, it must be spun up to a sufficient speed before takeoff.
+Initially, Juan de la Cierva relied on a time-consuming but straightforward method in which the pilot taxied around, allowing the rotor to accelerate passively to an initial rotational speed.
 Another prerotation technique, the “spinning top” method, was introduced to pre-rotate the rotor.
-In this technique, a rope was wound around rotor shaft pegs and either pulled manually, as shown in the photograph below, or unwound by taxiing the machine away from an anchor point.
+In this technique, a rope was wound around pegs on the rotor shaft and either pulled manually, as shown in Figure 22, or unwound by taxiing the machine away from an anchor point.

 Despite these limitations, the scorpion tail remained a viable interim solution as a pre-rotator and was implemented in several autogiro models.
 By 1930, Cierva engineers had developed a far more practical and lightweight mechanical prerotator, which allowed pilots to quickly and efficiently spin up the rotor without relying on airflow or external mechanisms.
-This innovation, which is still used today, significantly improved the operational practicality of autogiros, making them more accessible for routine use and paving the way for their broader adoption in the aviation spectrum.
+This innovation, still in use today, significantly improved the operational practicality of autogiros, making them more accessible for routine use and paving the way for their broader adoption in the aviation industry.

 Autogiros vs. Helicopters